Georges St-Pierre

 St-Pierre is a three-time former UFC Welterweight Champion, having won the title twice and the interim title once between November 2006 and April 2008.
-St-Pierre was ranked as the #1 welterweight in the world for several years by Sherdog and numerous other publications.
+He was ranked as the #1 welterweight in the world for several years by Sherdog and other publications.
 In 2008, 2009 and 2010 he was named the Canadian Athlete of the Year by Rogers Sportsnet.
-Fight Matrix lists him as the top MMA welterweight of all time and most accomplished fighter in MMA history.
+Fight Matrix lists him as the top MMA welterweight of all time and the most accomplished fighter in MMA history.
+He was voted as the greatest pound-for-pound MMA fighter in history in The Athletic MMA fighter survey.

-He retired as the reigning Welterweight Champion in December 2013, having held the record for most wins in title bouts and the second longest combined title streak in UFC history (2,204 days) while defending his title nine consecutive times.
+St-Pierre retired as the reigning Welterweight Champion in December 2013, having held the record for most wins in title bouts and the second longest combined title streak in UFC history (2,204 days) while defending his title nine consecutive times.
+He also won a record 33 consecutive rounds between 2007 to 2011.
 He returned to the Octagon in November 2017 at UFC 217, when he defeated Michael Bisping by submission to win the Middleweight title, thus becoming the fourth fighter in the history of the UFC to be a multi-division champion.
-He relinquished the title a few weeks later citing health reasons and officially retired from MMA.
+He relinquished the title a few weeks later, citing health reasons, and officially retired from MMA.

+Outside his competitive fighting career, St-Pierre has appeared in several films, such as the martial arts film Kickboxer: Vengeance (2016), the superhero film Captain America: The Winter Soldier (2014), and the action films Cartels (2017) and King of Killers (2023).

 Early life

-St-Pierre, a Québécois, was born in Saint-Isidore, Montérégie, Quebec, to Roland and Pauline St-Pierre on May 19, 1981.
+St-Pierre was born in Saint-Isidore, Montérégie, Quebec, to Roland and Pauline St-Pierre on May 19, 1981.
 St-Pierre has two younger sisters.
 St-Pierre had a difficult childhood, attending a school where others would steal his clothes and money.
 As a child he played hockey, skated and participated in several sports.
 He began learning Kyokushin Karate at age seven to defend himself against a school bully.
-He took up wrestling, Brazilian Jiu-Jitsu and boxing after his Karate teacher died when he was around 16 years old.
 St-Pierre attended high school at École Pierre-Bédard where he held the school record for number of chin-ups done.
 After graduation he enrolled in kinesiology studies at Cégep Édouard-Montpetit.
 Before turning pro as a mixed martial artist, St-Pierre worked as a bouncer at a Montreal night club in the South Shore called Fuzzy Brossard and as a garbageman for six months to pay for his school fees.
 Already a 2nd dan Kyokushin karate black belt at age 12, his first professional fight was at age 20.

 As a youth, St-Pierre was inspired by Jean-Claude Van Damme, and described fighting him in the film Kickboxer: Vengeance as "a dream come true".